top of page

 Mike Woodruff

 Board President & Executive Director.
 Dr. David Weil has a long history in management, teaching, and leading new initiatives in both corporate and church communities.
-David is a Fire and Police Commissioner with North Chicago and an elected Trustee with Shields Township.
+In 2013, David and his wife moved into North Chicago to lead ReNew Communities.
+David is a Fire and Police Commissioner with North Chicago and served as a Trustee with Shields Township.

 Eric Tienou